-If you are the party delivering the services or goods, make sure that you are allowing yourself enough time to complete the job.
+If you are the contractor performing the work, make sure that you are allowing yourself enough time to complete the job.

 Make sure you know what the additional fees are and ask for an estimate.
-Additional work may be charged extra, so ask about how their prices may change.
+Additional work would be for add-on items and usually must be cosigned by both parties or initialed.

 3. Payment Method